azadebrahimian/WebDev_hw07/README.md

 Files affected include: layout/app.html.eex, event/form.html.eex, page/index.html.eex, user/form.html.eex, l
 ib/event_app_web/router.ex, controllers/session_controller.ex, plugs/fetch_session.ex, and lib/event_app/users.ex

+To invite a person to your event, please send them the link to the event so they know where to view it.

 # EventApp

 To start your Phoenix server: